 7. Faulty Thermostat

 To solve this problem, check the batteries if you have a battery-operated thermostat.
-If batteries are working fine, proceed to open the cover and check for dust and debris.
+If the batteries are working fine, proceed to open the cover and check for dust and debris.
 Take a soft brush to remove all the grime sitting inside your thermostat.
-Sometimes, elements inside it get bent that can also cause problems.
+Sometimes, the elements inside the structure get bent, which can cause problems.

 8. Oversized & Undersized Ductwork

 Similar to AC sizing, taking into account the ductwork size is also important.
-The ductwork that is too big will not maintain the air pressure, resulting in low pressure, and cool/hot air will not reach its destination.
+A ductwork that is too big will not maintain air pressure, resulting in low pressure and cool/hot air not reaching its destination.

 In the case of smaller ductwork, the airflow will be heavily restricted and will not be able to distribute evenly in your house, resulting in weak HVAC airflow.